-Don't be too hard on yourself if you are dealing with any of these issues.
+Don't be too hard on yourself if you have a bad habit.
 Your doctor will understand and support you.
 Together, you can find a safe treatment plan that works for you and Baby.
 It's much safer than no treatment at all.